 Make the most of those leftover chocolates by melting them into milk (or cream, we’re not judging) to make the best hot chocolate.
 The powdered stuff doesn’t even come close.

-Lemons.
-A seasonal citrus that is incredibly easy to preserve.
-Preserved lemons give a gorgeous punch to your cooking, and are amazing pounded into butter, chopped into a sandwich or stuffed into chicken.
+Preserve them.
+Seasonal citrus is incredibly easy to preserve and will give a gorgeous punch to your cooking, pounded into butter, chopped into a sandwich or stuffed into chicken.

 10. Too much cheese?
 Blitz it into a spread